 Because with the right (rope) partners you can do almost anything!

-You should ask yourself more often if what you are doing is crazy or if you catch yourself making excuses for being cowardly.
-The most important thing is not that you were right at the top, but above all the nut sticks afterwards!
+You should ask yourself more often if what you are doing is crazy or if you catch yourself making excuses because you are a coward.
+The most important thing isn't that you were at the top, but above all the nut stick afterwards!

 Julia: Do you have a motto for your adventures?

-"The great art of mountaineering is to recognize the line between cowardice and madness."
+"The great art of mountaineering is knowing the line between cowardice and madness."

 Julia: Very exciting outdoor adventure with a great closing quote.
-Thank you for taking your time even from Norway and have fun with semester abroad adventure!
+Thank you for taking the time from Norway and have fun with your current semester abroad adventure!.